Programme Impact

 • Develop the partner organization as a responsible and socially conscious entity, potentially attracting talent and opportunities, while contributing to a positive global business ecosystem

-In this section we will present some initial ideas for the creation of good organisations, focused on individual devleopment, micro-organisations and corporations.
+In this section we will soon present some initial ideas for the creation of good organisations, based on good practices emerging from our research and interviews

 Micro-organisations: crafting jobs - from role to vocation